GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/04-Learning Principles.md

 - Pick one principle you like (with no overlap with the other groups)
 - Discuss what you would do as a teacher/instructor to facilitate learning according to the principle

-## Challenge 5 - what is your understanding of these learning principles
+## Challenge 5 - what is your understanding of these learning principles?

 ### Example